Countdown to Advent in the Domestic Church

 Opinion and meditation.
 Essays are written by priests, religious, lay people, anyone with some insight and inspiration to offer.
 Please use the table of contents below or browse through the list farther down to find something interesting.

-The material in this section of Domestic-Church.Com will form the heart of the final book in our series "Liturgical Seasons for the Domestic Church" entitled: Food for the Domestic Church.
+Some of the material in this section of Domestic-Church.Com will form the heart of the final book in our series "Liturgical Seasons for the Domestic Church" entitled: Food for the Domestic Church.
 I'll add to this part of the site while writing that book, adding more recipes, organizational tips and planning advice.
 What is here now, is really only a skeleton of what's possible (and what I want to say on the subject) In the meantime, I've added a table of contents to make it easier to browse through what is here now.

 Meditations, and information about the seven sacraments along with advice and information about preparing children for participation in the sacraments.
 Sacramentals - those devotions that prepare us to receive actual graces are also discussed and described here.

-There is a very large collection of Church teachings about the family, life and sexuality.
+There is a very large collection of Church teachings about the faith, family, life and sexuality.
 They have been written against a backdrop of 2,000 years of practical experience in helping families live as Christians.
 Not surprisingly, most of these writings are not very "trendy".
 The documents you read here will survive all of the current trends and be read by your children's children.
 They are solid basis for building your own domestic church.

 Stories and essays about vocations.
 If you have anything to contribute, such as how you ended up with a priest or a nun in the family, or a mother or father aware of the vocation of marriage, we'd love to hear from you!